Mouth and Dental Injuries (cont.)

 - If you have seizures or other medical problems that may increase your risk of falls, ask your doctor if and when he or she recommends that you use a helmet and face guard to protect your head and mouth.

-- Don't allow your child to walk or run with objects in his or her mouth.
+- When your toddler is using a bottle or sippy cup, have him or her stay seated.
+Don't allow your child to walk or run with any objects in his or her mouth.

 - Be gentle when placing a bottle or spoon in a baby's or child's mouth.
 An object that is jammed into the mouth can tear the skin between the lips and gums or under the tongue (frenulum).